 Hydropower, the largest sector in the country, accounted for 35.16% of renewable energy in Australia in 2018 and 8% of total energy in the country.
-Opportunity presents itself in this market with the ever-increasing use and demand for hydropower electricity.
+The opportunity presents itself in this market with the ever-increasing use and demand for hydropower electricity.
 Moreover, opportunity waits in the ‘mini-hydro’ sector, which runs off of river flow.
 Ultimately, this eliminates environmental issues created by traditional hydropower tools such as dams or water storage.

-Wind-power, the second largest sector, accounted for 33.46% of renewable energy in the country and 7.1% of Australia’s overall energy.
+Wind-power, the second-largest sector, accounted for 33.46% of renewable energy in the country and 7.1% of Australia’s overall energy.
 Chances for investment and collaboration are flourishing in this industry between Australia and Asian countries.
 Most recently, developers from Beijing created the first wind and solar power farm in Australia.
 Overall, the renewable energy farm will save around AU$6 million in energy costs.

 Opportunity in Australia

 The newest industry on the climb is Hydrogen fuel.
 Although still very new, this industry shows lots of promise and is being tested by researchers all across Australia.
 Hydrogen fuel will be able to fuel cars, heat homes, and generate electricity, should research continue.
 It is a hot topic in Australia to invest in due to its potential for exportation, a domestic fuel supply, and because it would serve as a boost to the power grid.